blackboard/BBDN-CSharp-WS-Sample/README.md

 If you decide to use the Blackboard Developer virtual machine, it is important to note that this VM contains a self-signed certificate, which will cause this code to fail.
 Because the Blackboard Learn 9.1 April and newer releases require you to use SSL, there is a constant in program.cs called IGNORE\_CERT\_ERRORS.
 Setting this constant to true WILL BYPASS SSL CERTIFICATE CHECKING, so be sure to undo this change when rolling out to production.

 ### Conclusion
 This code will give you the base knowledge you need to interact with the Blackboard Learn SOAP services using the .NET sample code library provided with Learn.
-A ful walkthrough of this code will be documented at https://help.blackboard.com.
+A full walkthrough of this code will be documented at https://help.blackboard.com.
 Once this is complete, a link to that document will be added here.

 <!-- For a thorough walkthrough of this code, visit the corresponding Blackboard Help page <a href="http://help.blackboard.com/en-us/Learn/9.1_2014_04/Administrator/080_Developer_Resources/020_Develop/020_Web_Services/010_Examples/Get_Course_Announcements_With_Python" target="_blank">here</a>. -->